leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 You are now in a directory of [SEASON_DATA_CACHE.json] files, allowing you to relive past No Man's Sky Expeditions as they were when they were released.

+Here is the directory of the **REDUX versions of Expeditions**, the latest stable versions offered by HelloGames.
+Although the first versions are stored in the [PastVersionExp 01-08 NoRedux] directory.

+**It is preferable to load the Redux versions.
+The content is almost identical and the rewards are strictly the same.**

 <b>Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
 After all, we're hero explorers! </b>
 <i>We are Brave and Fearless Hero Travellers ...
 No need for CheatMode</i>

 Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...